Jesulonimi21/swift-algorand-sdk-ios-showcase/Readme.md

-## Build Algorand IOS Apps with the Swift Algorand SDK
-This solution shows you how to develop an ios app with the swift algorand sdk bu utilising the swift programming language, this is all thanks to the [swift algorand sdk](https://github.com/Jesulonimi21/Swift-Algorand-Sdk) which has made Algorand more acccessible to  millions of native I0S and swift developers all over the world.
+This solution shows you how to develop an ios app with the swift algorand sdk by utilising the Swift programming language, this is all thanks to the [Swift Algorand SDK](https://github.com/Jesulonimi21/Swift-Algorand-Sdk) which has made Algorand more accessible to millions of native I0S and swift developers all over the world.

 ## Table Of Contents
 1. [Setup](#setup)